 Taubman's favorite seasonal activity is most likely holiday shopping.
 The real estate investment trust (REIT), through its majority-owned operating partnership, acquires, owns, and develops shopping malls, primarily in the US.
-Taubman owns about two dozen properties (mostly super-regional malls with more than 800,000 sq. ft. each) in about a dozen states.
-Its largest tenants include L Brands, The Gap, and Forever 21 (though none account for more than 10% of rental revenue).
-Its Taubman Asia subsidiary in Hong Kong develops malls internationally.
+Taubman owns nearly 20 properties (mostly super-regional malls with more than 800,000 sq. ft. each) in urban and suburban shopping centers in 10 states.
+Its largest tenants have included L Brands, The Gap, and Forever 21.
+Its Taubman Asia subsidiary in Hong Kong develops malls in China and South Korea.
 Taubman was founded in 1950 by former chairman A. Alfred Taubman, who with his family controls about one-quarter of the REIT.

 Mergers and Acquisitions

 Taubman sometimes uses acquisitions and equity investments to help grow its property investment exposure.
 In 2015, for example, the REIT acquired an additional 15% equity stake in The Mall of San Juan (in San Juan, Puerto Rico), bringing its total stake in the mall to 95%.